myconode/tessel-sketches/projects/04_Connecting/README.md

 Before we use the Wifi module, set up a local `creds` module with your Wifi network credentials.

 ###Instructions
 Going through the creds workflow once more.
-There are more efficient ways to manage your secrets, but this is an effective and relatively easy solution for local development with the Tessel.
+There are more efficient ways to manage your secrets, but this is an effective and relatively easy solution for local development with the Tessel & public source code management like Github.

 - Add `**/creds` to your .gitignore
 - With `04_Connecting` as your current working directory:
 ```